 The current state Capitol building has been the center of Minnesota’s government since 1905.
 To construct a building of this scale was an ambitious undertaking for Minnesota, which had only become a state in 1858.

 Construction of the current Capitol began on May 6, 1896 and was led by architect Cass Gilbert, who would go on to design the U.S. Supreme Court building in Washington D.C.
-After nine years and a cost of $4.5 million ($12 million in today’s dollars), the Renaissance Revival-style building opened to the public on Jan.
+After nine years and a cost of $4.5 million, the Renaissance Revival-style building opened to the public on Jan.
 2, 1905.